itsjavi/mediatidy/README.md

 - Do you have many screen shots mixed up with your regular photos?
 - Do you have problems finding files from an specific date?

 No problemo!
-Convergent will organize all the mess for you.
+Untangle will organize all the mess for you.

 ## Features